Love mixing up a good cocktail but stumbled upon a recipe that calls for Campari and it's just not in your home bar? You're definitely not alone.

 2 - Contratto Bitter

-Originating from Italy, just like Campari, Contratto Bitter brings a similar herb-infused, bittersweet flavor to the party.
-It’s a little less bitter than Campari but still packs enough punch to make your taste buds dance.
+Originating from Italy, just like Campari, Contratto Bitter brings a similar herb-infused, bittersweet flavor to the party (with citrusy, aromatic herbs).

 3 - Fernet Branca

-Next on deck, we’ve got Fernet Branca.
-You might be thinking, “Fernet… who?”
-This herbal, minty powerhouse is not everyone’s first thought as a Campari substitute, but hear me out.
+This herbal, minty powerhouse is not everyone's first thought as a Campari substitute (see Fernet Branca swaps for bold cocktails), but hear me out.

-Originating from Italy, Fernet Branca brings a complex, aromatic bitterness that’s a bit of a curveball in a standard cocktail lineup.
-It’s like that one friend who always surprises you with how cool they are once you get to know them.
+Originating from Italy, Fernet Branca (a classic Italian amaro made from many herbs and spices) brings a complex, aromatic bitterness that's a bit of a curveball in a standard cocktail lineup.
+It's like that one friend who always surprises you with how cool they are once you get to know them.

 Swapping Fernet Branca for Campari is kind of like substituting a spicy salsa for a tangy BBQ sauce in a recipe - it changes the game, but in a really good way.

 Use it in a 1 part Fernet to 2 parts of what the recipe calls for Campari.
-This ratio keeps things balanced, ensuring your cocktails have just the right amount of kick without overpowering the other flavors.
+This ratio keeps things balanced, making sure your cocktails have just the right amount of kick without overpowering the other flavors.

 4 - Luxardo Bitter Rosso

-Luxardo Bitter Rosso has this vibrant red color that’ll make your drinks look picture-perfect.
-It’s like grabbing the eye-popping red lipstick when you want to feel fancy.
+Luxardo Bitter Rosso has this bright red color that'll make your drinks look picture-perfect.
+It's like grabbing the eye-popping red lipstick when you want to feel fancy.

-Using it is a piece of cake.
-Swap out Campari for Luxardo Bitter Rosso in a 1:1 ratio.
-Easy peasy.
+Swap out Campari for Luxardo Bitter Rosso in a 1:1 ratio (see Luxardo Maraschino alternatives for bright cocktails).

 5 - Cynar